mahmoudimus/ac/docs/public/guides/migrating-from-xml-to-json-descriptor.md

 * The `<remote-macro>` XML element is replaced by the [`"staticContentMacros"`](../modules/confluence/static-content-macro.html) module
 * The `<macro-page>` XML element is replaced by the [`"dynamicContentMacros"`](../modules/confluence/dynamic-content-macro.html) module
+* The `<context-parameters>` XML element no longer exists.
+You can now use variable substitution to include macro parameters in the URL.

 # OAuth
 <div class="aui-message warning">